LiteracyBridge/acm/acm/README.md

 # Configuring in IntelliJ

 Google chose to use Gradle for Android builds.
-Gradle is a hot mess, and the integration with IJ is not very unintuitive.
-But at least Gradle isn't Ant!
-Still, don't blame me for Gradle :)

 When you first open the project, you may get some weird error messages.
 Just let Gradle and IntelliJ settle down (takes *minutes* the first time),